simplicity-load/FEV/README.md

 ## Features

-- Take 100 exams featuring random questions from 8 categories (we made sure you wont miss one question).
+- Take 100 exams featuring random questions from 8 categories (we made sure you won't miss one question).

+- Fully offline, doesn't matter where you are, you will be able to take exams.

 - See the result of all the tests you've taken (at any time - COMING SOON).